Soludus/Soludus1Energycare/README.md

 ## Energycare

 An AR game that utilizes the platform.
-Content inside `Assets/Soludus`.
+Content inside `Assets/Soludus/AR Game`.
 Most game assets are included in this repository.
-Sounds folder must be downloaded separately and exported to `Assets/Soludus`.
+Sounds folder must be downloaded separately and exported to `Assets/Soludus/AR Game`.
 [Link to Sounds folder].

 ### Asset project sources